new-ft/frontend-take-home-assignment/README.md

 - **Dropdown label:** The component should include a label that serves as a placeholder when no option is selected.
 Once an option is selected, the label should be replaced by the selected item.

 - **Open/close menu handler:** Implement the functionality to open and close the dropdown menu.
-Consider using state management to toggle the visibility of the dropdown menu.

 - **Select:** Add the logic to handle the selection of items within the dropdown menu.
 The selected item should be displayed in the input field, and the `onChange` callback should be triggered.